dreampiggy/BetterAmphetaminPlugin/README.md

 You can download both `amphetamin.suprx` and `game.txt` from release page.

 # Config
-For advanced setting, create a file named `config.txt` and put it into `ux0:/data/amphetamin`, the file content must be
+For advanced setting, create a file named `config.txt` and put it into `ux0:/data/amphetamin`.
+You should use common editor but not Windows default notepad.exe(You can use wordpad.exe, Notepad++, EditPlus, Sublime Text, Atom or more, Which use `\n` for linebreak).
+The file content must be:

 ```ini
 freq_accurate=0